cregox/cregox.github.io/pages/disroot.md

 ---
 title: disroot and enjoy
-description: 1.
-To tear up the roots of, or by the roots; hence, to tear from a foundation; to uproot.
+description: to tear up the roots from a foundation; to uproot.
 date: 2020-10-29 18:50:00
+gallery: uproot
 image: /gallery/uproot.jpg
 permalink: disroot
 redirect_from: